 A person who suffers injuries in an accident might assume that they bear responsibility for any cost, expense or loss associated with their injury or the accident.
-However, if another person is at fault for the accident then that person can be held liable for some or all of the various expenses and losses you suffer as a result.
+If someone else’s negligence has resulted in a personal injury, you shouldn’t have to be stuck with the costs!
+You can seek legal recourse and demand that they cover some or all of your losses.
 Those expenses can include medical, lost wages or damage to your vehicle.

 Attorney George W. Ganim, a Bridgeport personal injury lawyer, can review your case and provide assistance in the event you wish to proceed with a claim.

 Any legal action for personal injury in Connecticut on the basis of negligence, reckless conduct or medical malpractice, per Title 52 of the General Statutes of Connecticut, must file their claim within two years of the date on which the injury occurred.
 If the injured party does not discover their losses until later, the two-year timeline begins on the date of discovery; however, an individual cannot make a claim or file a lawsuit if more than three years passed since the date of their accident.